Fede-droid/Enterprise-Digital-Infrastructure/README.md

 - Browser-based attacks using BeEF highlight the risks of unprotected or outdated browsers.

 ## Conclusion
 The project emphasizes the importance of understanding cybersecurity tools from an attacker’s perspective.
 The ease of conducting network reconnaissance, phishing, and brute-force attacks underscores the need for robust security measures in both individual and enterprise environments.
-Implementing preventive measures, security patches, and user awareness are critical to safeguarding digital infrastructures.
+Implementing preventive measures, security patches, and user awareness are critical to safeguarding digital infrastructures..

 ## License
 This project is for educational purposes only.
 Misuse of the provided information can lead to legal consequences.
 Use responsibly.